tmpfs/prism/README.md

 #### mapPropsToStyleState

-Use `mapPropsToStyleState` to change the computed style based on a condition with support for modifying the style declaraion name using the familiar `a:hover` syntax.
+Use `mapPropsToStyleState` to change the computed style based on a condition with support for modifying the style declaration name using the familiar `a:hover` syntax.

 For a component called `Notice`: